-In this section, we present the estimation operation $\hat{x}i(t)(1 \le i \le n)$ of every node in the network.
+In this section, we present the estimation operation $\hat{x}i(t)$ $(1 \leq i \leq n)$ of every node in the network.
 Before giving the details, we outline the overall process of our distributed in-network estimation approach in every scheduling period.
-A flowchart version of the in-network estimation approach is provided in Fig. 2.
+A flow-chart version of the in-network estimation approach is provided in Fig. 2.
 As shown in the figure, in an aggregation tree, every node takes the following actions:

-- 1. The leaf node samples the dynamical process state at time $l \cdot q$ and performs a local estimation based on its own measurements obtained before time $l \cdot q(l = 0, 1, 2, ...)$ .
+- 1) The leaf node samples the dynamical process state at time $l \cdot q$ and performs a local estimation based on its own measurements obtained before time $l \cdot q$ (l = 0, 1, 2, ...).
 Then, it waits for being scheduled.
-If a leaf node is scheduled, it transmits the local estimate to its parent directly. - 2.
-For the relay node, first, it also samples the dynamical process state at time $l \cdot q$ and performs a local estimation based on its own measurements obtained before time $l \cdot q (l = 0, 1, 2, ...)$ .
+If a leaf node is scheduled, it transmits the local estimate to its parent directly. - 2) For the relay node, first, it also samples the dynamical process state at time $l \cdot q$ and performs a local estimation based on its own measurements obtained before time $l \cdot q$ (l = 0, 1, 2, ...).
 Then, it performs an optimal information fusion based on the estimates received from its child nodes and its own local estimate.
 If the estimates cannot be received from its child nodes in the current scheduling period, the relay node predicts the estimates based on the previously received estimates from its child nodes, and use the predicted estimates to calculate the fused one.
-Third, when a relay node is scheduled, it transmits the fused estimate to the next-hop node.
+Third, when a relay node is scheduled, it transmits the fused estimate to the next-hop node. - 3) The sink node continuously collects the estimates from its child nodes.
+At the deadline of every scheduling period, the sink predicts the estimates based on the previously received estimates from its child nodes, and then calculates an optimal estimate based on the previously received information and the predicted estimates.